abbr/NodeSSPI/README.md

     *  If option `authoritative` is not set to *true*, then the output is the same as authoritative except NodeSSPI will not write error message to response body, nor block the request, i.e. it will not call `res.end(err)`.
 This allows the caller and downstream middleware to make decision.

 ## Platforms
-NodeSSPI has been tested working on these Windows platforms runing Node v0.10.x:
+NodeSSPI has been tested working on these Windows platforms:

   * Windows Vista x32
   * Windows 7 x64